A. R. Rahman: Early life

+Conversion to Islam and name change

 Studying in Madras, Rahman graduated with a diploma in Western classical music from the school.
 Rahman was introduced to Qadiri tariqa when his younger sister was seriously ill in 1984.
 His mother was a practising Hindu.
-At the age of 23, he converted to Islam with other members of his family in 1989, changing his name to Allah Rakha Rahman (A. R. Rahman).
+At the age of 23, he converted to Islam with the members of his family in 1989.

+Rahman also changed his name during this period.
+In an interview with Karan Thapar, he revealed that he never liked his birth name as it did not resonate with his self-image.
+According to his biography AR Rahman: The Spirit of Music by Nasreen Munni Kabir, a Hindu astrologer suggested the names "Abdul Rahman" and "Abdul Rahim," and Rahman instantly connected with the former.
+His mother later added "Allah Rakha" (AR) to his name after it came to her in a dream.